bambielli/recipe-scaler/README.md

 For example, if the recipe was originally intended for 4, scaling to 2 people is a factor of 0.5.
 Scaling to 6 people is a factor of 1.5, to 8 people is a factor of 2, and to 10 people is a factor of 2.5.

-Ingredient scaling rounds to the nearest 1/4.
+Ingredient scaling rounds to the nearest 1/4, and represents fractions as mixed numbers instead of decimals.

+## Interest in Incorporating This on your Site?

+Feel free to reach out to me at `brian.ambielli@gmail.com`.